An angel falls, a warrior rises

 Director: Robert Rodriguez

-Starting: Rosa Salazar, Christoph Waltz, Jenifer Connelly, Mahershala Ali, Ed Skrein
+Starting: Rosa Salazar, Christoph Waltz, Jennifer Connelly, Mahershala Ali, Ed Skrein

 Set in the post-apocalyptic year 2563 the film focuses on Alita, a female cyborg who has lost all memories and is discovered amongst the rubbish in junkyard below the last sky city of Zalem by cybernetics doctor Dyson Ido, Only able to remember her fighting style she becomes a bounty hunter in the rundown Iron City whilst attempting to find out just who she was, what happened to her and where it is that she fits in this world, all whilst the rulers of both Zalem and Iron City conspire to stop Alita living up to her true potential.

-Overall Alita: Battle Angel was well-directed, well acted and was enjoyable from start to finish ride that although has a few issues that you might expect from a film based on Japanese Manga, will hopefully still lead to more films set in this exciting new cinematic universe, as I for one would like to see more of Rosa Salazar as Alita.
+Overall Alita: Battle Angel was well-directed, well-acted and was enjoyable from start to finish ride that although it has a few issues that you might expect from a film based on Japanese Manga, now begins the waiting game to see if there will be an Alita Battle Angel sequel set in this exciting new cinematic universe, as I for one would like to see more of Rosa Salazar as Alita.